 A repository that stores, manages, and distributes Docker container images.
 To learn more, see Using containers in Skytap Cloud.

 The primary account that includes all of your resources and users.

 The computing region that generally provides the best performance for users in Western Europe.
 The data center for the EMEA region is located in London, England.
 To learn more, see Understanding Regions.

 The fraction of a physical CPU core allocated as a virtual CPU core.
-In Skytap. the base CPU entitled capacity is 1/8th of a physical CPU core.

 An object that comprises one or more VMs, one or more networks, plus configuration settings and metadata.
 You can save the exact state of an environment as a read-only template.
 To learn more, see Skytap Cloud quick start: Building your first environment.